Do you need to short sell your home?

 contact me through my site or

 e-mail me.
-I'm happy to answer any questions you have about real estate short sales.
+I'm glad to address any questions you have about real estate short sales.

-Next, don't forget about your closing costs.
-My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.
+Next, calculate your closing costs.
+My experience means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.

-Finally, get in touch with your lender and notify them of your situation.
-They may even have a special team that manages short sales.
+Finally, call your lender and make them aware of your situation.
+They may even have a special department that manages short sales.
 Ask about their exact procedures.
-Some lenders will be more willing to work with you than others.
-They may be able to lessen the amount owed or make other arrangements.
-Your lender will have to give consent for the final sale.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to approve the final sale.